heri/studiozenkai/content/post/hackathon-challenge.md

 One can even imagine, that given enough users and patterns, you could be recommended specific products or actions that improves your "climate change balance".

 Now, if it sounds like I am a green die-hard activist -- I am not at all.
-This is just 48 hours of my time trying to build an app that can help regular people in their daily life.
+This is just 48 hours of my time trying to build an app that can give key information to people in their life, so they can decide what's best for them.

 Now, a bit of background: